Nkortega21/ML-Melanoma-Detection-Model/README.md

  ## Answer of The Question

 Our model demonstrates more than 90% meaningful predictive power in the final presentation, and successfully uploaded and displayed the prediction results on the final webpage.
 Theoretically, using machine learning for skin cancer prediction is feasible, and our model and results strongly support this view.
-However, practically speaking, whether machine learning alone can serve as a medical basis for diagnosing skin cancer is still uncertain.
+However, from a practical perspective, whether machine learning alone can serve as a medical basis for diagnosing melanoma still requires more data development and practical validation..
 There is much more to be done in the field of machine learning and data analysis, and this will be our focus for future efforts.

 ## References for the data